What Is Cupping Massage?

 If you have marks from your cupping session, it’s perfectly normal and harmless.
 It’s all part of using suction to draw up the stagnant blood and other fluids in your body and help to restore healthy circulation.
 With regular cupping treatment, the marks will be less noticeable and fade even more quickly.

 Who Does Cupping in Costa Mesa, California?

-If cupping massage sounds intriguing and relaxing to you, the best way to find out how it can help you is to schedule an appointment with Aiden Seraphim at the Heart Center in Portland.
+If cupping massage sounds intriguing and relaxing to you, the best way to find out how it can help you is to schedule an appointment with Aiden Seraphim at Heart Centered Transformational Wellness in Irvine.

 You probably have questions about cupping, and we’ll be delighted to answer them for you and to guide you through your treatments.
 This modality has been around for centuries, and you’re about to find out why it’s remained so popular.

 Give us a call at 978-701-5125 today to ask questions or to schedule your cupping massage appointment.